PTSSpace/link-simulator/README.md

 ## Build Instructions

-Install rust on your system, then simply execute
+Install Rust on your system, then simply execute

 ```
 cargo build --release